paszu/3DSRepo/Troubleshooting.md

    1. Scroll to the bottom and Initialize Savedata (it also may be called Clear All Save Data)
    2. Try the exploit again

-## <a name="ts_browser" />A browser based exploit is not working
+## <a name="ts_safe_a9lh" />System boots directly SafeA9LHInstaller
-Browser based exploits (such as browserhax or 2xrsa) are often unstable and crash frequently, but they can sometimes be fixed by doing the following steps.
+You copied the wrong `arm9loaderhax.bin` file to your SD card (you were only supposed to copy the `3ds` folder and `SafeA9LHInstaller.dat` file from the SafeA9LHInstaller zip).

-1. Open the browser, then open the browser settings
+1. Use the correct `arm9loaderhax.bin`
-   1. Scroll to the bottom and Initialize Savedata (it also may be called Clear All Save Data)
+   1. Copy `arm9loaderhax.bin` from the Luma3DS zip to the root of your SD card
-   2. Try the exploit again
+   2. Reboot holding select and continue

 ## <a name="ts_safe_a9lh_screen" />SafeA9LHInstaller shows a glitched screen
 This happens occasionally, but the reason is unknown.
 The buttons will still work, but the screen will be glitched looking.